 PARTICULARS OF LOANS & ADVANCES GUARANTEES INVESTMENTS ANDSECURITIES

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEEARNINGS AND OUTGO

 The information on conservation of energy technology absorption andforeign exchange earnings and outgo stipulated under Section 134(3)(m) of the CompaniesAct 2013 read with the Companies (Accounts) Rules 2014 is annexed as Annexure III tothis report.

 INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY

 The Company adheres to best practices on Corporate Governance.
-A separate report onCorporate Governance in terms of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 forms integral part of this report.
-A Certificateregarding compliance of the conditions of Corporate Governance issued by StatutoryAuditors is annexed as AnnexeureIV to this report.
+YourCompany upholds the standards of governance and is compliant with the Corporate Governanceprovisions as stipulated under the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015.
+The Company's core values of transparency and business prudencehave since inception been followed in every line of decision making.
+A separate report onCorporate Governance in terms of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 forms integral part of this report.
+A Certificateregarding compliance of the conditions of Corporate Governance issued by StatutoryAuditors is annexed as Annexure IV to this report.
 The necessary disclosures as requiredunder Schedule V of the Companies Act 2013 are provided in the Corporate GovernanceReport.

 EMPLOYEE STOCK OPTION SCHEME (ESOS)